-St. Mark's Square - the history of Venice
+St. Mark's Square: the only square of Venice

 St. Mark's Square (San Marco, in Italian) is one of the most important, beautiful and fascinating places in Italy, famous worldwide for its beauty, its magic and its architectural integrity.
 It is the only real square of Venice, as all the other are actually called "campi" or "campielli".
 St. Mark's Square is a very large area, with a trapezoidal shape and is 170 meters long.